rossetti/KSL/README.md

 - Simulation data collection to Excel, CSV, databases, and data frames
 - Utility extensions for working with arrays and files

+## Licensing

+The KSL is licensed under the [GPL 3.0](https://www.gnu.org/licenses/gpl-3.0.en.html)

+Why the GPL and not the LGPL?
+The KSL has functionality that could be used to form propriety simulation software.
+Using the GPL rather than the LGPL prevents this from happening.
+Developers and companies are free to use the KSL.
+Nothing prevents its use in performing (in-house) simulation analysis within industry.
+In fact, this is encouraged.
+However, developers or companies that want to build and extend the KSL (especially for commercial or proprietary reasons), are not permitted under the GPL.
+Developers and companies are encouraged to add functionality to the KSL and release the functionality so that everyone can benefit.

 ## Cloning and Setting Up a Project

 If you are using IntelliJ, you can use its clone repository functionality to